Author Accepted Manuscript (AAM): what is it?

 AAM: how to recognise it?

 An AAM version of a journal article has not yet been through copy-editing, typesetting and copyright marking from the publisher.
+In other words, the AAM is the FINAL version, AFTER peer review and the corresponding corrections.

 Sometimes an AAM already looks a bit like the published version, however, because the authors had to use a publisher template when submitting their manuscript.